rehierl/html-outliner-spec/implementation-overview.md

 (with no top-level node of a different section in between).

-**TODO** - Defining a method to meaningfully fill this list is an open issue: It has little to no use to add all the nodes (element and non-element ones) of a section because the node hierarchy will be lost (flat list).
-It should however be possible to use the `currentOutlineOwner` reference to limit which nodes are added - e.g. add a node to the list if, and only if, the `node.parentNode` property matches the `currentOutlineOwner` reference.
+**TODO** - Defining a method to meaningfully fill this list is an open issue: It has little to no use to add all the nodes (element and non-element nodes) of a section because the node hierarchy will be lost (flat list).
+It should however be possible to use the `currentOutlineOwner` reference to limit which nodes are added - e.g. if a nodes is associated with a section, add it to the list if, and only if, the `node.parentNode` property matches the `currentOutlineOwner` reference.
 This would essentially limit this list to the top-level nodes of a section.
 This, on the other hand, would not add any inner sectioning or heading elements, if they are hidden inside some other element - e.g. a `div` container.

 <h3 id="node-heading">
 Node.heading</h3>

-The `heading` property (`Node.heading`) can be seen as an optional shortcut for `node.parentSection.heading`, which must yield the same heading reference.
-Note that the `heading` property will be a self-reference if `node` is a reference to a heading element - i.e. `node.heading == node`.
+The `Node.heading` property can be seen as an optional shortcut for `node.parentSection.heading`, which must yield the same heading reference.

+The `heading` property will be a self-reference if `node` is a reference of an heading element - i.e. `node.heading == node`.

 <!-- ####################################################################### -->
 <!-- ####################################################################### -->